Pierre Savorgnan de Brazza: Exploration in Africa

 Brazza first encountered Africa in 1872, while sailing on an anti-slavery mission near Gabon.
 His next ship was the Vénus, which stopped at Gabon regularly.
-In 1874 Brazza made two trips into the interior, up the Gabon and Ogooué rivers.
+In 1874, Brazza made two trips into the interior, up the Gabon and Ogooué rivers.
 He then proposed to the government that he explore the Ogooué to its source.
 With the help of friends in high places, including Jules Ferry and Leon Gambetta, he secured partial funding, the rest coming from his own pocket.
 He was granted French citizenship in 1874, and adopted the French spelling of his name.
-His efforts to gain citizenship had been aided by Louis Raymond de Montaignac de Chauvance, who acted as de Brazza's patron in the early years of his career.
+His efforts to gain citizenship had been aided by Louis Raymond de Montaignac de Chauvance, who acted as Brazza's patron in the early years of his career.

 In this expedition, which lasted from 1875 to 1878, 'armed' only with cotton textiles and tools to use for barter, and accompanied by a medical doctor, Noel Ballay, a naturalist, Alfred Marche, his assistant, Victor Hamon, twelve Senegalese laptots, four Gabonese interpreters and his cook, Chico, the explorer made his way deep inland where no other European had ventured because of the river dwellers' resistance.
 But Brazza's lack of fear and peaceful demeanor gained him the trust of the people encountered.
 Upon his return to Paris he was fêted as a celebrity in the French press and was courted by the French political elite as the man to advance their imperialist ambitions in Africa.

 The French government authorised a second mission, which was carried out from 1879 to 1882.
 They had adjudged his first mission a success and felt that a mission to the Congo Basin was needed to prevent Henry M. Stanley, in the service of Leopold II of Belgium, from occupying the entire area.
 By following the Ogoué River upstream and proceeding overland to the Lefini River and then downstream, Brazza succeeded in reaching the Congo River in 1880 without encroaching on Portuguese claims.